PriyanshuPaul79/RadioAtlas/README.md

 - [Folium](https://python-visualization.github.io/folium/) for displaying maps.
 - [Streamlit-Folium](https://github.com/randyzwitch/streamlit-folium) to integrate Folium maps into Streamlit.
 - [Requests](https://docs.python-requests.org/en/latest/) to fetch radio station data from the Radio Browser API.
+- [Pillow](https://python-pillow.org/) for image processing of country flags.

 You can install all dependencies using the provided `requirements.txt` file.